NINGBO HUTCHIN HYDRAULIC CO.,LTD.

 Welded Hydraulic Cylinders

 Welded hydraulic cylinders are designed for use in more rugged environments, such as construction and heavy-duty machinery.
-These cylinders feature a welded construction rather than being bolted together.
+These welded cylinders feature a welded construction rather than being bolted together.
 The welded design makes them stronger and more resistant to external stresses.
 They are also more compact, making them ideal for applications where space is limited.

 Tie Rod Hydraulic Cylinders